emilioziniades/flatland/README.md

 <table>
 <tr>
 <td>
   A dapp (distributed application) built on the Ethereum blockchain.
 Collaborative pixel art using the ERC721 Non-Fungible Token standard.
-For more information, read the [explainer](https://gracious-feynman-797005.netlify.app/explainer)
+You can find more information in the <a href="https://gracious-feynman-797005.netlify.app/explainer">explainer</a>.
 </td>
 </tr>
 </table>